sha-red/pandora/vm/LXD_README.md

     you will need at least 2GB of free disk space to install pan.do/ra

-# Installing pan.do/ra inside LXC
+# Installing pan.do/ra inside LXD

 1) Install lxd on the host (Ubuntu 16.04 or later):